Welcome to Canvas at the University of Oxford

-Canvas is a virtual learning environment (VLE) delivered by Instructure, an educational technology company founded in 2008 and based in the United States.
+Canvas is a virtual learning environment (VLE) delivered by Instructure, an educational technology company founded in 2008.
+Instructure is based in the United States, with UK support in London.
 Canvas, which was launched in 2011, is used in more than 50 countries by over 20 million students.
 The software is intuitive and easy to use, scalable and secure.

-Canvas was the unanimous choice of the VLE review project board as the preferred supplier to deliver the new virtual learning environment and was chosen as it was felt it would provide the best quality of user experience to support teaching and learning at Oxford, and in doing so provide opportunities to advance education.
+Canvas was the unanimous choice of the VLE review project board as the preferred supplier to deliver the new virtual learning environment.
+It was felt it would provide the best quality of user experience to support teaching and learning at Oxford, and in doing so provide opportunities to advance education.